idaholab/Deep-Lynx/readme.md

 **Installation**

-1. `npm upgrade` & `npm install`
+**Steps**

+1. NodeJS must be installed.
+You can find the download for your platform here: https://nodejs.org/en/download/ **note** - Newer versions of Node may be incompatible with some of the following commands.
+The most recent version tested that works fully is 13.10.1.
+2. Clone the Deep Lynx [repository](https://github.com/idaholab/Deep-Lynx)
+3. Run `npm upgrade && npm install` in your local Deep Lynx directory
-2. Copy and rename `.env-sample` to `.env`
+4. Copy and rename `.env-sample` to `.env`
-3. Update `.env` file you **must** have the following variables set - everything else has default values you can find in `src/config.ts` or in the `.env-sample` file itself.
+5. Update `.env` file.
+See the `readme` or comments in the file itself for details.If you are not using Docker, ensure that you update the ENCRYPTION_KEY_PATH environment variable in `.env` to reflect the absolute path of a RSA private key stored in either a `.key` or `.pem` format.
+6. Run `npm run build:dev` to build the internal modules.
+7. **optional** - If you would like to use Docker rather than a dedicated PostgreSQL database, please follow these steps:
+   - Ensure Docker is installed.
+You can find the download here: https://www.docker.com/products/docker-desktop
-    *  `CORE_DB_CONNECTION_STRING` - your PostgreSQL database connection string.
-Note that `de-lynx` only works with a Postgres data source
+   - Run `npm run docker:postgres:build` to create a docker image containing a Postgres data source
-    *  `DB_NAME` - the name of the database you would like to use.
-Defaults to `deep_lynx`.
-This must be the same name as specified in the end of the `CORE_DB_CONNECTION_STRING`.
+   - Mac users may need to create the directory to mount to the docker container at `/private/var/lib/docker/basedata`.
+If this directory does not exist, please create it (you may need to use `sudo` as in `sudo mkdir /private/var/lib/docker/basedata`)
+   - Run `npm run docker:postgres:run` to run the created docker image (For Mac users, there is an alternative command `npm run mac:docker:postgres:run`)
-4. Run `npm run migrate` to automatically create the application schemas in your PostgreSQL database.
-Scripts are run in alphanumeric order
+8. Run `npm run migrate` to create the database and schema within a PostgreSQL database configured in the `.env` file.
-5. Either use `npm run build:dev` and run the resulting `dist/main.js` file or use `npm run start` to initiate application.
+9. Run `npm run watch` or `npm run start` to start the application.
+See the `readme` for additional details and available commands.
-6. At some point you must provide the application with a `.key` file in order for the encryption of data source configurations and SAML authentication to work.
-See the scripts located in `src/authentication` for more information.
-Generate and provide your secret key to the application via the environment configuration.

 **Configuration**

 This application's configuration relies on environment variables of its host system.
 It is best to rely on your CI/CD pipeline to inject those variables into your runtime environment.